advanced french words

 After going through this list, you might be looking for some ways to practice these words.
 Get started with these:

 • Forvo: When it comes to learning any word, making sure you know how to properly pronounce it is important.
 On Forvo, you can listen to how native speakers pronounce any word.
-You can quickly search for a word and find its pronunciation, usually spoken by a number of different people.
+It lets you quickly search for a word and find its pronunciation, usually spoken by a number of different people.

 • Tandem: There is no better way to practice new words than with native speakers.
 But, it’s not always possible to find a speaker near you.
 That’s where Tandem comes in.
-Here, you can find a language partner to practice your French with.
-You teach them English, they teach you French.
+Here, you can find a language partner to practice with—you can teach them English while they teach you French.
 It’s a perfect exchange!

 And there you have it.